sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 # The data

 We have LN graph output from an LND node since May-2023.
-We have
+We are analysing graph data pulled on a day of the first week for following months.
+Here is how the data looks.

 definition of active nodes